amirhossein226/yhttp-app-sample/README.md

 ### Install Dependencies:
+1. Install and activate [postgresql](https://www.w3schools.com/postgresql/postgresql_install.php) on your system
+> [!NOTE]
-1. Install and activate [postgresql](https://www.w3schools.com/postgresql/postgresql_install.php) on your system **Note:** keep in your minde, after installing and activation of postgresql you must do some additional steps to make this project work:
+> **Note:** keep in your minde, after installing and activation of postgresql you must do some additional steps to make this project work:
 ```
 echo "CREATE USER ${USER} WITH CREATEDB;" | sudo -u postgres psql
 sudo -u postgres psql -c "GRANT postgres TO ${USER};"